Sunbird-Lern/sunbird-utils/decryption-tool/README.md

+# decryption-tool
+This tool is used to decrypt the file encrypted by sunbird.

+### Supported OS
+* Mac
+* Ubuntu
+* Windows
+### System Requirements:
+### Prerequisites:
+* Python 3

 # How to run
 ## Let us assume that B received files from A.
 ```
-   sh decrypt.sh
+   bash decrypt.sh
-   # Decryption level 3 or 4: Enter the level used to encrypt the file (3 or 4).

-   # If selected level as 3
    # File to decrypt: path of the encrypted csv file that received.
+Tool will detect whether file is encryptes using security level L3 or L4.
+Based on that it will promt the further steps to decrypt the file.

+   # If security level is 3
    # AES key: AES key, that used to encrypt the csv file.

-   # If selected level as 4
+   # If seccurity level is 4
-   # File to decrypt: path of the encrypted csv file that received.
    # Private key path: Path od the private.pem file.
    # Private key passphrase: Passphrase which is used to generate public private key pair
 ```